 Defective products not only raise your operating costs due to the penalties issued by retailers, but also damage your brand’s reputation.
 To save logistics expenses and avoid shipping faulty products to retailers’ warehouses, errors and defects should be detected at the production plants and reject right on the packaging lines.

-Having a robust supply chain process, you need this 3T approach:
+For a robust supply chain process, you need this 3T approach:

 There is variety of processes defined for manufacturing and shipping food products.
 Using predetermined criteria on the food production line, cameras will inspect and detect defects related to product and packaging in real time.
 The camera is driven by software that record defects.
 The software on the production line is interfacing with your ERP system, which contains and transmits a consistent data stream to enable the manufacturing processes to be controlled, evaluated and optimized.